 His leadership and managerial skills among national organizations has not gone unnoticed.
 Thomas was awarded the National Association of Collegiate Director of Athletics (NACDA) Athletic Director of the Year Award for the Southeast Region (I-AA/AAA) in 2002.
 In 2001, he served as Chair of the NCAA Division I-AA (now FCS) Football Committee.
 He also served on the NCAA Division I Football Issues Committee and is a former board of director member of the National Football Foundation and College Hall of Fame.

 Thomas has served as a member of the NCAA Division I Leadership Council, the NCAA I-FCS Governance Committee and chaired the NCAA Division I Committee on Infractions and the NLI Policy and Review Committee.
 Thomas has also served as the chair of the NCAA Division I-AA (FCS) Commissioner Association and served on the NACDA Executive Committee.
-Currently Thomas serves on the board of directors for the Black Coaches and Administrators (BCA) and the Walter Byers Scholarship Committee.
+Currently, Thomas serves on the board of directors for the Advocates for Athletic Equity (AAE) and the Walter Byers Scholarship Committee.

 For his years and dedication and service to Hampton University and its athletic programs, Thomas was inducted into the institutions inaugural Athletic Hall of Fame Class in 2009.
 Thomas has also been enshrined in the Alcorn State University (Miss.)
-Hall of Fame (2010) and the SWAC Hall of Fame (2003).
+Hall of Fame (2010) and the Southwestern Athletic Conference (SWAC) Hall of Fame (2003).

-Thomas earned his bachelor's degree in 1974 from Alcorn State University.
-He earned his master's from University of Louisiana at Monroe in 1975 and his doctorate degree from the University of New York at Buffalo in 1984.
-He was selected Who's Who in American Colleges and Universities in 1974 as an undergraduate and in 1983 as a graduate student.
+Thomas earned his bachelor's degree from Alcorn State University.
+He earned his master's from the University of Louisiana at Monroe and his doctorate from the State University of New York at Buffalo.
+He was selected Who's Who in American Colleges and Universities as an undergraduate and as a graduate student.
 He is also a proud lifetime member of the Kappa Alpha Psi Fraternity, Inc.